MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-receive-items.md

 ## <a name="to-receive-more-items-than-ordered"></a>To receive more items than ordered

 When you receive more goods than you ordered, you may want to receive them instead of cancelling the receipt.
-For example, it may be cheaper to keep the excess on your stock than returning them or your supplier may offer you a discount for keeping them.
+For example, it may be cheaper to keep the excess on your inventory than returning them or your supplier may offer you a discount for keeping them.

 ### <a name="to-set-up-over-receipts"></a>To set up over-receipts